 The department conducted Michaan’s highest grossing auction to date, with a total price realized of over $4,545,000.
 The Fine Asian Works of Art Auction was held on Sunday, June 23, 2013, establishing both national and international records.
 A carving of Tang Ying realized a price of $2,235,000, becoming the highest selling Asian soapstone carving ever auctioned outside of Asia, as well as Michaan’s highest single selling lot.
 The sale also makes a new international record with a hanging scroll titled Mountainous Dwellings by Li Yin.
 The piece realizes a world record-breaking price of $112,100 and becomes the highest figure ever achieved at auction for a Li Yin work.
 Michaan’s second highest grossing Asian auction achieved a cumulative price realized of over $2.8 million on June 22, 2015 and brought about yet another U.S. auction record in Fu Baoshi’s hanging scroll titled Lady by the Bamboo that realized $1,410,000 USD.

-Michaan’s Asian antiquities are offered in monthly estate sales as well as regularly scheduled Annex auctions.
-Fine Asian works of art auctions are slated in June and December, to be announced.
+Michaan’s Asian antiquities are offered in monthly Gallery Auctions as well as regularly scheduled Annex Auctions.

 - Jessica Liang

 - (510) 227-2511

 Find out about our special Asian Art appraisal events.